frolovilya/stm32-boot-explained/README.md

 ```

-To explore .elf symbol table we'll be using `arm-none-eabi-objdump` and sort all entries by their address:
+To explore .elf symbol table we'll be using `arm-none-eabi-objdump` command and sort all entries by their addresses:
 ```sh
 arm-none-eabi-objdump -t stm32-memory.elf | sort
 ```

-The program produces output as described [here](https://manpages.debian.org/unstable/binutils-arm-none-eabi/arm-none-eabi-objdump.1.en.html):
+The program produces output as described in details [here](https://manpages.debian.org/unstable/binutils-arm-none-eabi/arm-none-eabi-objdump.1.en.html):
 ```c
 Address Flag_Bits Section Size Name
 ```